holepunchto/bare/README.md

 # install deps
 npm install

-# cmake it
+# build it
-cmake -S . -B build
-cmake --build build
+npm run build

 # and you are done
 ./build/bin/pear index.js